compassus/compassus/README.md

 ### Assembling a Compassus application

 Creating a Compassus application is done by calling the `application` function.
-This function accepts a configuration map that should contain your routes and the options to pass to the Om Next reconciler.
-Compassus will create the reconciler for you.
+This function accepts a configuration map that should contain your routes and an Om Next reconciler.
+Note that the parser must be constructed with `compassus.core/parser`.
 Here's an example:

 ``` clojure
 (def app